AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/free-tier-staging/create-simple-scenario-misc-module.md

 1. Hover over the partial circle to the right of the of the module, then click **[!UICONTROL Add another module]**.
 1. Select [!DNL Adobe Workfront] from the list of applications, then choose the module **[!UICONTROL Misc Action]**.

    The Misc Action module allows you to perform actions in Workfront that do not have a dedicated module.
-In this example, this module is used to convert the task to a project.
+In this example, this module is used to convert the issue to a project.
 1. In the [!UICONTROL Connection] field, select  the same Workfront connection that you used in the previous module .
-1. In the **[!UICONTROL Record type]**field, select **[!UICONTROL Task]**, because the action to perform is related to a task.
+1. In the **[!UICONTROL Record type]**field, select **[!UICONTROL Issue]**, because the action to perform is related to an issue.
 1. In the **[!UICONTROL Action]** field, select **convertToProject**.
-This is the action that will convert the selected task to a Project.
+This is the action that will convert the selected issue to a Project.
 1. Click the **[!UICONTROL ID]** field.

-   A panel opens that allows you to select what to use as the ID of the task you want to convert to a project.
+   A panel opens that allows you to select what to use as the ID of the issue you want to convert to a project.
 The panel includes output from any previous modules.
 Because you selected ID as an output of the previous module, it is now available in the panel.

    This panel is called the mapping panel.
 For more information on the mapping panel, see [Map information from one module to another](/help/quicksilver/workfront-fusion/mapping/map-information-between-modules.md).
 1. Select **ID** in the mapping panel.